SnowConvert AI - Redshift - SELECT INTO¶

 There are no related EWIs.

-SELECT list
+SELECT list¶

 The SELECT list names the columns, functions, and expressions that you want the query to return.
 The list represents the output of the query.
 (Redshift SQL Language Reference SELECT list)

 The query start options are fully supported in Snowflake.
-Just keep in mind that in Snowflake the DISTINCT
+Just keep in mind that in Snowflake the DISTINCT and ALL options must go at the beginning of the query.

 Note